Deep vein thrombosis

-Heparin is often the first drug you will receive.
+Heparin is often the first medicine you will receive.

-When you are taking a blood thinning drug , you are more likely to bleed, even from activities you have always done.
+When you are taking a blood thinning medicine, you are more likely to bleed, even from activities you have always done.
 If you are taking a blood thinner at home:

-In rare cases, you may need surgery if medicines do not work.
+In rare cases, you may need surgery instead of or in addition to anticoagulants.
 Surgery may involve:

 Follow any other instructions you are given to treat your DVT.

-You may also have pain and changes in skin color.
-These symptoms can appear right away or you may not develop them for 1 or more years afterward.
+DVT often goes away without a problem, but the condition can return.
+The symptoms can appear right away or you may not develop them for 1 or more years afterward.
 Wearing compression stockings during and after the DVT may help prevent this problem.

-Blood clots in the thigh are more likely to break off and travel to the lungs (pulmonary embolus) than blood clots in the lower leg or other parts of the body.
+- Fatal pulmonary embolism (blood clots in the thigh are more likely to break off and travel to the lungs than blood clots in the lower leg or other parts of the body)

-To prevent deep vein thrombosis:
+To prevent DVT:

-Kline JA.
-Pulmonary embolism and deep vein thrombosis.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Kabrhel C. Pulmonary embolism and deep vein thrombosis.
+In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 88.
+10th ed.
+Philadelphia, PA: Elsevier; 2023:chap 74.

-Last reviewed on: 2/7/2016
+Last reviewed on: 1/25/2022